In this blockchain update, INN highlights the major trends that took place over the third quarter, from hedging to institutionalization.

 Using collaborative networks on an enterprise level is another characteristic that defines blockchain technology.
 Whereas previous methods of data exchange operated in silos, there is now an immutable and shared exchange of data, said Kuppe.
 This, in turn, is improving returns on investment and increasing operational efficiencies.

 While shared exchanges of data operate on both decentralized and centralized distributed ledgers, the potential for operational efficiencies in … immutability is clear.

 According to Allied Market Research, the blockchain distributed ledger market is expected to reach US$5.4 trillion by 2023.
 Paving the way for this growth, among other things, is growing institutionalization in this sector.

 “You’re going to continue to see that institutionalization effort progress, and that’s just going to bring more people that are interested in the space,” said Martin.
 “A lot of the custodians are continuing their efforts to enhance the security offered so assets are at less risk for hacking, which to me is one of the biggest drivers (of) why institutions haven’t entered the space.”

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Dorothy Neufeld, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Dorothy Neufeld, hold a small investment interest in bitcoin and Binance coin.